-- The recommendations of the Committee shall be made to the University officer having responsibility for final approval of the employment status decision.
+- The recommendations of the Committee shall be made to the university officer having responsibility for final approval of the employment-status decision.
 This officer shall make the decision concerning implementation of the management plan.
 If that officer is involved in the conflict of interest, the decision will be made by the President or the Board of Regents as appropriate.

-- The Committee shall evaluate, periodically as it determines, or upon request of any individual who believes s/he is affected adversely by the management plan, the effectiveness of the established plan created to manage the conflict of interest in employment.
+- The Committee shall evaluate, periodically as it determines, or upon request of any individual who believes they are affected adversely by the management plan, the effectiveness of the established plan created to manage the conflict of interest in employment.
 The Committee's evaluation and recommendations for continuations, revisions, or rejection of the management plan shall be submitted to the vice president or other official who approved the implementation of the plan.

-These provisions apply to related individuals whose relationship is current or former when these rules are adopted or at the time they seek employment by the University, or arises after the date of their employment by the University.
+These provisions apply to related individuals whose relationship is current or former when these rules are adopted or at the time they seek employment by the university, or arises after the date of their employment by the university.

-This policy applies to both full-time and part-time, regular and temporary faculty and staff, and to students and persons with fellowships which involve employment at the University.
-It does not apply, however, in cases where the individual over whom the other individual has responsibilities to make decisions or recommendations related to employment is compensated in the amount of $1800 or less in any fiscal year.
+This policy applies to both full-time and part-time, regular and temporary faculty and staff, and to students and persons with fellowships which involve employment at the university.
+It does not apply, however, in cases where the individual over whom the other individual has responsibilities to make decisions or recommendations related to employment is compensated in the amount of $1,800 or less in any fiscal year.

 (Note: This policy applies only to employment relationships.
 Romantic and/or sexual relationships between faculty and students in the instructional context are governed by II-5 Policy on Consensual Relationships Involving Students.)

 The Committee shall consist of four members appointed by the Faculty Senate and three members appointed by the Staff Council.
 Members of the Committee shall be appointed for staggered three-year terms but no person may be appointed for more than two consecutive terms.
-The Associate Provost for Faculty and the Vice President for Human Resources shall serve as co-chairs of the Committee.
+The Associate Provost for Faculty and the Chief Human Resources Officer or their designees shall serve as co-chairs of the Committee.
 Decisions of the Committee shall be by majority vote of the Committee members voting on the decision.
 Committee members shall not participate in the development and approval of a management plan or the oversight of a management plan if a) they are related to either of the related individuals; b) they participated in the development of the management plan in their unit of employment; c) their conditions of employment could be affected by a management plan; or d) some other conflict of interest exists.

 All meetings and deliberations of the Committee shall be confidential and all written materials reviewed by the Committee or other persons involved in the development of a management plan, shall be considered part of the personnel files of the related individuals, and also shall be confidential.
 One of the Committee's co-chairs shall keep on file the Committee's official copy of all management plans.
 Any information disclosed by either of the related individuals for the purpose of developing the management plan shall be used solely for that purpose.
 However, faculty, staff, and students who are in a position to be affected significantly by a conflict of interest in employment shall be informed of the existence of the management plan, and shall be provided with information regarding the appropriate person(s) to whom they may bring relevant concerns.
 In most cases, this will be the first neutral supervisor for faculty and staff, although departmental human resource representatives or the Director of Undergraduate or Graduate Studies may be the more appropriate person for staff and students, respectively, in some units.